-However, as we discuss in Sections I.B and I.H, we now know that dairies are a major contributor to the widespread nitrate groundwater contamination and many rural households in the Central Valley are plagued with nitrate-contaminated drinking water, resulting in severe health, economic, and quality-of-life impacts.
-We therefore believe that shifting the predominant paradigm is critically important.
-Instead of continuing to allow the dairy industry to dispose of its waste by over-applying it to dairy croplands, the dairy industry needs to transition to modern and sustainable waste management practices.
-Dairy waste should be recognized as a valuable and beneficial byproduct that has multiple potential uses, including application as a fertilizer to dairy croplands and other agricultural lands at rates that are protective of groundwater quality and the communities that rely on that groundwater.
-This transition will require substantial effort and time.
-With our support and oversight, the Central Valley Water Board’s revised dairy general waste discharge requirements will, consistent with our new regulatory framework, take significant steps toward ultimately requiring dairies to make fundamental operational changes to cease causing or contributing to concentrations of nitrate in groundwater that exceed safe drinking water levels.
-This is also the reason that, as specified in Section III.G, a substantial portion of the regulatory framework is precedential statewide and will therefore apply to dairies in other regions—to take strides towards ensuring that everyone in the state reliant on groundwater for drinking water has access to safe drinking water.
+However, as we discuss in Sections I.B and I.H, we now know that dairies are a major contributor to the widespread nitrate groundwater contamination and many rural households in the Central Valley are negatively impacted with nitrate-contaminated drinking water, resulting in severe health, economic, and quality-of-life impacts.
+We must shift the paradigm: Instead of continuing to allow the dairy industry to apply manure to dairy croplands at rates that lead to groundwater quality impacts, the dairy industry needs to transition to modern and sustainable manure management practices.
+Dairy manure is and should be recognized as a valuable and beneficial byproduct that has multiple potential uses, including application as a fertilizer to dairy croplands and other agricultural lands at rates that are protective of groundwater quality and the communities that rely on that groundwater.

+The transition will require substantial effort and time.
+With our contribution, support, and oversight, the Central Valley Water Board’s interim and final revised dairy general waste discharge requirements will, consistent with our new regulatory framework, take significant steps toward ultimately requiring dairies to make fundamental operational changes to cease causing or contributing to concentrations of nitrate in groundwater that exceed the safe drinking water nitrate water quality objective of 10 mg/L.

-In the sections that follow, we begin by setting forth the procedural and chronological background of the Dairy General WDRs at Section I, starting with brief descriptions of the dairy industry and its water quality impacts and the history of the Dairy General WDRs, including the court case to which the Dairy General WDRs in part responds, and the petition for our review of the Dairy General WDRs that was the catalyst for this order.
+In the sections that follow, we begin by setting forth the procedural and chronological background of the 2013 Dairy General WDRs at Section I, starting with brief descriptions of the dairy industry and its water quality impacts and the history of the 2013 Dairy General WDRs, including the court case to which the 2013 Dairy General WDRs in part responds, and the petition for our review of the 2013 Dairy General WDRs that was the initial catalyst for this order.
 From there we summarize other developments, including intervening actions by the State Water Board and the Central Valley Water Board that have some bearing on the matter before us.
-We then turn to the significant issues raised in the petition at Section II and, finally, describe the new regulatory framework to be used by the Central Valley Water Board in its development of revised dairy general waste discharge requirements on remand and specify the items that have statewide precedential effect at Section III.
+We then turn to the significant issues raised in the petition at Section II and, finally, at Section III we describe the new regulatory framework to be used by the Central Valley Water Board in its development of interim and final revised dairy general waste discharge requirements.

 FACTUAL AND PROCEDURAL BACKGROUND